 Later on we will talk about cue integration.
-In a psychophysics lab, they can be manipulated independently.
+In a psychophysics lab, cues can be manipulated independently to study how humans combine and weight cues.

 Last time we had an overview of cues to distance and to shape.

 Let's look more closely at several categories of shape cues, including some for the last lecture.